-As a choreographer, Karla combines her technical foundation in Modern, Jazz, and Ballet with different textures of Musical Theater, Contemporary, and Hip-Hop.
-Inspired by the greats Jerome Robbins and Bob Fosse, she emphasizes the value of strength, musicality, and honesty in a performance.
-Karla's work has been performed at the 2015 NY Jazz Choreography Project, Jenn Jancuska's BC Beat, Jared Grimes' Broadway Underground, Capitol Movement, the Blake Whyte Music Festival, and Dancin' Downtown at the Joyce Theater, where her piece 'Ai Du' was selected as a finalist.
-She has choreographed music videos for artists THE KNOCKS (featuring Matthew Koma), GABI, and KINDNESS.
-Kindness' single "This is Not About Us," received rave reviews and her choreography was praised as 'infectious' by chartattack.com.
-Her latest conceptual video The Backroom was featured on Danceplug.com and Broadwayworld.com.
+As a choreographer, Karla is inspired by the great Jerome Robbins and Bob Fosse, and combines her technical foundations with different textures of Musical Theater, Contemporary, and Hip-Hop.
+Her work has been performed at the 2015 NY Jazz Choreography Project, Jenn Jancuska's BC Beat, Jared Grimes' Broadway Underground, the Blake Whyte Music Festival, and Dancin' Downtown at the Joyce Theater, where her piece 'Ai Du' was selected as a finalist.
+She has choreographed music videos for The Knocks (featuring Matthew Koma), Gabi, and Kindness, whose single This is Not About Us, received rave reviews and her choreography was praised as 'infectious' by chartattack.com.
+Her conceptual video The Backroom was featured on Danceplug.com and Broadwayworld.com.

 Karla teaches at studios, intensives, and conventions, and is an adjudicator for dance competitions including Dance Educators of America, Dance Masters of America, Dancers Inc., and more.
 She appreciates the uniqueness of each dancer, and encourages students to take ownership of thier individuality and overall sense of artistic self.